LaSalleSoftware/ls-adminbackend-app/INSTALLATION.md

 Now, scroll down to the database environment variables.
 Please double check that they are correct!

+#### The "APP_KEY" environment variable

+If APP_KEY is blank, then run ```php artisan key:generate``` to generate the [application key](https://laravel.com/docs/6.x#configuration).

+Please save this key somewhere because it is used for encryption.
+You probably won't need to worry about it, but just in case.

+My suggestion where to save your key: [AWS Key Management Service](https://aws.amazon.com/kms/).

 #### Run lslibrary:lasalleinstalladminapp

 Return to your app's root folder on your cloud server instance.